pvdz/preval/tests/cases/spyless_vars/loop.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_shift
+- (todo) access object property that also exists on prototype? $array_push
+- (todo) access object property that also exists on prototype? $array_slice
+- (todo) can try-escaping support this expr node type?
+MemberExpression
+- (todo) phase1_1 support this array method call? $array_slice
-- (todo) type trackeed tricks can possibly support method $array_slice
+- (todo) type trackeed tricks can possibly support static $array_slice
-- (todo) inline computed array property read
+- (todo) can try-escaping support this expr node type?
+CallExpression
+- (todo) outline any args for tdz

 ## Globals